Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 Context: What Happened With Terraform

-For end users only applying Terraform to their infrastructure, the change has no immediate impact.
-For the ecosystem (service providers, tools orbiting Terraform, enterprise integrations), the change was perceived as breaking the implicit open-source contract.
+For users who only apply Terraform to their own infrastructure, the impact is nil.
+For the ecosystem — service providers, tools orbiting Terraform, enterprise integrations — the change was perceived as breaking the implicit open-source contract.

 OpenTofu’s Birth

-After 6 weeks of public organisation on GitHub under the OpenTF name, the project was:
+After six weeks of public organisation on GitHub under the OpenTF name, the project was:

 • Forked from the last MPL commit of Terraform (version 1.5.5).

-• Renamed to OpenTofu to avoid Terraform brand conflicts.
+• Renamed to OpenTofu to avoid trademark conflicts.

 • Accepted as a Linux Foundation project in September 2023, ensuring neutral governance.

-• Backed by companies like Spacelift, Gruntwork, env0, Harness, Scalr, and dozens more with engineering commitments.
+• Backed by Spacelift, Gruntwork, env0, Harness, Scalr, and dozens more.

-OpenTofu maintains file compatibility with existing Terraform configurations.
-Your .tf, .tfstate, and .tfvars files work without modification.
+OpenTofu maintains full file compatibility.
 The tofu binary replaces terraform in commands:

 tofu init